lightest/diamond-webgl/README.md

 - an intersection point exists that is both on the trajectory of the ray, and the plane of the triangle
 - this point is inside the triangle, between its 3 vertices.
 To test this, a triple dot product can be used to check that the point is on the same side of all 3 edges.

-In this project, computing the intersection with the triangles would be too expensive.
-As an optimization, it is possible to skip the second part if I limit myself to convex shapes.
+In this project, checking that the intersection is within the triangles would be too expensive.
+As an optimization, it is possible to skip this part if I limit myself to convex shapes.
 I can then define the diamond as the intersection of all the half-spaces formed by the facets.
 This is very handy because:
 - computing the intersection with a plane is way less expensive
 - a typical diamond is made of 176 triangles but only 89 facets.